g-ravity/github-script/README.md

 - You need to install the Chrome Webdriver for your current version of Chrome
   - Check your current version of Chrome from Control Panel
   - Download ChromeDriver [here](http://chromedriver.chromium.org/downloads)
-  - Save the .exe file, copy it's path, and add it to PATH in environment variables
+  - Save the .exe file in the python installation folder, copy it's path, and add it to PATH in environment variables

 ## Usage